Abdo-Abuharrus211/AR-web-app/README.md

 - [X] Add "Harvest" button
 - [X] Make form and button dynamic and restricted until ready
 - [ ] Modify HTML to reflect drag over
-- [ ] Change HTML appearance when file dropped in
+- [ ] Change HTML appearance when file dropped in by changing the drop zone accordingly
 - [ ] Store the Spotify credentials and pass to backend
 - [ ] Account for remaining interactivity and DOM updating
 - [ ] Send backend the packaged data via API handler (like Axios or AJAx)